-Croatia, Hungary: MOL INA Oil refinery modernization on halt2.
-June 2015. / SEE Energy News
+Croatia, Hungary: MOL INA Oil refinery modernization on halt, SEE Energy News

 Executive Director of Ina Oil refinery Rijeka, Bengt Viktor Oldsberg relativized the continued modernization of RN Rijeka and mentioned the possibility of reducing the number of employees, that the reorganization because the refinery is not competitive in relation to labor costs.